William Alvin Lloyd: Activities in the Confederacy

 Lloyd and his associates entered the Confederacy on 16 July 1861, at Memphis, Tennessee, and was almost immediately jailed for bigamy.
 Within a day or two he had bought his way out and for the next few years crisscrossed Dixie, collecting monies owed him and trying to revive his dormant "Steamboat & Railroad Guide".
 In the following four years Lloyd remained in the Confederacy researching for his publications, and allegedly providing human intelligence (HUMINT) to President Lincoln.
 Over the course of the war, Lloyd traveled across the Confederacy and spent time in: Richmond, Savannah, Chattanooga, and New Orleans.
 Lloyd and his business partners had a well established presence in the Confederacy prior to the war, which afforded them an easier time moving about the country.
 Despite their reputation, Lloyd's activities drew suspicion from government and military officials.
 Over the course of his four years in the Confederacy, Lloyd was incarcerated on at least four separate occasions.
 He was jailed in Savannah for seven months, followed immediately by two months in Macon, for being a Yankee spy.
 During that time one of his wives came from New York with their young son, to join him.
 After Lloyd's release he was a broken man but pressed on with his endeavors, for a while being the subject of harassment from the authorities.
 In 1863, he was shot down on the streets of Mobile, Alabama, for attempting to blackmail a citizen there.
 Lloyd was also questioned by authorities on many occasions, to determine his intentions.
 Prior to one of these interrogations Lloyd claimed he was forced to destroy the contract, which he kept inside his hat, before it was discovered.

 Lloyd stated that the intelligence dispatches were used by Lincoln to check reports made from military commanders.
 He reported that he had difficulty in sending Lincoln intelligence due to the provisions of his contract and that he and his associates were unable to send information to the president and the Union Army, which had easier means to send dispatches via telegraph.
 President Lincoln did not provide Lloyd with any code or cipher system which would have allowed the encryption of the intelligence documents, which Lloyd claimed increased the risk of being exposed.
 Instead, Lloyd stated that he and his associates were forced to find alternate ways to send dispatches.
 He declared that his dispatches were often sent to members of Boyd's family living near Washington, D.C.
 Boyd's relatives, would supposedly then deliver the message directly to the White House.
 On at least one other occasion, Boyd stated he delivered a dispatch directly to President Lincoln.
-As a result of these dubious challenges, intelligence provided by Lloyd often lacked critical timeliness and verification.
+As a result of these dubious challenges, intelligence provided by Lloyd often lacked critical timelines and verification.